 Pham Huy Nguyen

-Dr. Pham Huy Nguyen is currently a postdoctoral researcher with the Aerial Robotics Lab at Imperial College London, UK.
+Dr. Pham Huy Nguyen is currently a postdoctoral researcher at the Laboratory of Sustainability Robotics at Empa, Switzerland and a visiting researcher at the Aerial Robotics Lab at Imperial College London, UK.
 His research is focused on the development of various novel physically intelligent, bio-inspired aerial robotic platforms that utilize soft sensing and actuation schemes.
 Previously, he received the B.S.E in Mechatronics from the Asian Institute of Technology in Bangkok, Thailand in 2013 and the M.Sc. degree in Robotics from the EMARO (European Masters in Advanced Robotics) program in 2015.
 The EMARO program is a two year program, with the first year at École Centrale de Nantes, France, and the second year at Università Degli Studi di Genova, Italy.
 He received the Ph.D. in Systems Engineering from the Arizona State University, USA, in Fall 2020.

 Aníbal Ollero Baturone